JedWatson/react-tappable/README.md

 Pinch events come with a special object with additional data to actually be more useful than the native events:

-* touches: Object - {identifier, pageX, pageY} - raw data from the event
+* touches: Array of Objects - {identifier, pageX, pageY} - raw data from the event
-* center: Object - {x,y} - Calculated center between the two touch points
+* center: Object - {x, y} - Calculated center between the two touch points
 * angle: Degrees - angle of the line connecting the two touch points to the X-axis
 * distance: Number of pixels - beween the two touch points
 * displacement: Object {x, y} - offset of the center since the pinch began